 A Senator or Member may allow community groups to use electorate office facilities for minor purposes, such as to make local calls or small amounts of photocopying, as minor use falls within the broad parameters of electorate business.

-However, in doing so judgment should be exercised as to what constitutes minor use, as excessive use of office facilities by community groups or individuals is an inappropriate use of Commonwealth resources.
+However, in doing so judgement should be exercised as to what constitutes minor use, as excessive use of office facilities by community groups or individuals is an inappropriate use of Commonwealth resources.

 Electorate office facilities may only be made available to not-for-profit organisations for non‑fundraising purposes, to satisfy the requirement that the activities do not constitute commercial business.